-The Job Seeker Visa is short term visa for qualified applicants who want to come to Germany and look for a job.
-The duration of the visa is 6 months without the possibility to extend, but the working visa can be obtained within Germany if a job offer is provided.
+The Job Seeker Visa is a short-term visa for qualified applicants who want to come to Germany and look for a job.
+The duration of the visa is 6 months without the possibility of extension, but the working visa can be obtained within Germany if a job offer is provided.

-By obtaining this visa, a skilled worker gets access to the German job market.
-Both academic and non-academic professionals are able to apply for a job seeker visa.
+By obtaining this visa, a skilled worker can access the German job market.
+Both academic and non-academic professionals can apply for a job seeker visa.

-Holders of the visa can also travel outside of Germany for 90 days, all countries in Schengen are vise free for you.
-Nevertheless, the foreigner can only travel there, job search and work are not permitted.
+Holders of the visa can also travel outside of Germany for 90 days; all countries in Schengen are vise free for you.
+Nevertheless, foreigners can only travel there, and job search and work are not permitted.

-After you have found the job it can be converted into a working residence permit within Germany.
-To apply for the Job Seeker visa you need to have a degree or complete vocational training, as well as have some funds on the banking account to support yourself.
+After you have found the job, it can be converted into a working residence permit within Germany.
+To apply for the Job Seeker visa, you need to have a degree or complete vocational training, as well as have some funds in the banking account to support yourself.

-Since 2020 holders of Job Seeking visa can also work up to 10 hours per week.
+Since 2020, holders of Job Seeker visa can also work up to 10 hours per week.

-Before coming to Germany and spending money here, applicants must have a good understanding of their chances of getting a job here.
-Best chances to receive a job in Germany with a degree can be found in science, technology, engineering, and mathematics-based (STEM) professions.
+Before coming to Germany and spending money, applicants must understand their chances of getting a job.
+The best chances to receive a job in Germany with a degree can be found in science, technology, engineering, and mathematics-based (STEM) professions.

 Last year German companies were unable to fill 337,900 STEM vacancies and more than 1.2 million open vacancies in total.

-For people with vocational qualifications nursing, electricians, metalworkers, hospitality, and gastronomy workers offer the best opportunities.
+Nursing, electricians, metalworkers, hospitality, and gastronomy workers offer the best opportunities for people with vocational qualifications.

 Also read “How to get a job in Germany as an American?“